 Shocked American players slumped on the bench, and Matt Besler sat on the field after the final whistle as Panama's game ended and then Costa Rica's.
 At the end, dejected U.S. players filed into their locker rooms with blank looks.

 Missing the World Cup is a devastating blow to the U.S. Soccer Federation, which has steadily built the sport in the last quarter-century with the help of sponsors and television partners.
-It also is a trauma for Fox, which broadcasts the next three World Cups after taking the U.S. rights from ESPN.
+It also is a blow for Fox, which broadcasts the next three World Cups after taking the U.S. rights from ESPN.
 The USSF hopes to co-host the 2026 tournament with Mexico and Canada, and Morocco is the only other bidder.

 After an 0-2 start in the hexagonal last fall under Jurgen Klinsmann, the USSF replaced him last November with Bruce Arena, the American coach from 1998-2006.
 The team revived with home wins over Honduras and Trinidad last spring and draws at Panama and Mexico.
 But the 2-0 defeat to Costa Rica in New Jersey at the start of Labor Day weekend proved one hurdle too many to overcome.